Exios66/dark-triad-assessments/README.md

 4. For statistical analysis:
    - Upload a CSV or JSON file containing your data.
    - Select the type of analysis you want to perform.
-   - View the results of the analysis.
+   - View the results of the analysis, including:
+     - Numerical results
+     - Data visualization
+     - Formula used in the calculation
+     - Step-by-step logic of the analysis

 ## Development